 United Way Works for a Healthier America

 Whether it is a neighbor without health insurance, a victim of abuse, or someone struggling with mental illness or an addiction, United Way of Santa Rosa is working to ensure everyone has access to affordable and quality care.

-Since 2008, we’ve been working to achieve our bold, 10-year goal: to increase by one-third the number of youth and adults who are healthy and avoid risky behaviors by 2018.
+We’ve been working to increase by one-third the number of youth and adults who are healthy and avoid risky behaviors.

 Achieving our goal requires us all to become more aware of health risks and the potential effects they have on ourselves and others, starting from before birth.
 Working to change policies and practices, such as extending health care coverage, will enable more people to live healthier lives.

 - More than 33% of children and adolescents are overweight or obese.
 That’s 25 million kids and teenagers.

 - Children with health coverage are better prepared to learn in school and succeed in life.1

 - The number of Americans without health insurance has increased steadily since the beginning of the century, now totaling about 47 million.
 More than 80% are working families.2